baco-authors/baco-artifact/README.md

 RISE/ELEVATE is built into a container named *rise*.
 In the docker image RISE/ELEVATE, BaCO and an OpenCL runtime environment for Nvidia GPUs is set up.
 Alternatively, a version using a CPU-based runtime environment can be built.

 ### Building the plotting script
 The plotting scripts in _plots_ are built into a container named *plot* that downloads and runs python 3.8.
+The plots are made with matplotlib and seaborn.

 ### Setting up the results and plots Volume